udeyrishi/EncryptedFileServer/Readme.md

 Encrypted File Server
 --------------------------------
-A file server and client that uses a [Feistel cipher](https://en.wikipedia.org/wiki/Feistel_cipher) (based on [Tiny Encryption Algorithm](https://en.wikipedia.org/wiki/Tiny_Encryption_Algorithm)) to communicate and transfer files over encrypted channels.
-The application is written in Java, and the server can handle multiple client connections in parallel.
-The TEA encryption routines are in C, and are interfaced via [JNI](http://docs.oracle.com/javase/7/docs/technotes/guides/jni/).
+A file server and client that uses a [Feistel cipher](https://en.wikipedia.org/wiki/Feistel_cipher) (based on [Tiny Encryption Algorithm](https://en.wikipedia.org/wiki/Tiny_Encryption_Algorithm) with a slight modification--it uses 256-bit keys) to communicate and transfer files over encrypted channels.
+The application is written primarily in Java, with the TEA encryption routines are in C, and are interfaced via [JNI](http://docs.oracle.com/javase/7/docs/technotes/guides/jni/).
+The server can handle multiple client connections in parallel.

 ###Compiling